lolipalooza/2hu-GTA/README.md

 With luck, in 2054.
 Unless you support me of course :)

+# Update (11/04/2020)

+There are another GTA projects that are requirements to continue on the developing on this:
+* [Dear Imgui SA](https://github.com/lolipalooza/DearImguiSA): with this project, i'm trying to make functional a very advanced GUI on the GTASA engine.
+This is prerequisite to MissionDesigner for GTASA.
+* [MissionDesigner](https://github.com/lolipalooza/MissionDesigner): this project has the goal to create an extremely advanced interface to create missions and activities on the GTASA.
+This could potentially agilize the storyline creation process, converting the 2hu-GTA project in just a creative problem instead of technical.

+I don't recommend you to wait for this soon.
+Sadly, i have zero time to this and all i can do for now is just leaving the ideas in the air.

 # How can i support?

 1. Make donations!
 If i can earn money with this, i can dedicate my full time to this.